How To Care For Your Favorite Bison Fiber Gear

 A Few Care Exceptions

 Now, just because I can’t be bothered to hand wash my daily gear, I do recommend that a few of our products be hand washed.
-Generally speaking, items from our luxurious Qiuivk Collection should be hand washed with minimal agitation, rolled in a towel to remove water, and laid flat to dry.
+Generally speaking, items from our luxurious Qiviuk Collection should be hand washed with minimal agitation, rolled in a towel to remove water, and laid flat to dry.

 These amazing knitwear pieces are created from amazing combinations of bison fiber and other premiere fibers from around the world (like fine merino wool and silk).
 While the bison fiber can certainly be machine washed, the other included fibers will fare better with a tiny bit of extra care.